VRCFury/VRCFury/README.md

 ## How to install and use

 * Delete the VRCFury directory from your project (if upgrading).
-* Click [here](https://gitlab.com/VRCFury/VRCFury/-/archive/main/VRCFury-main.zip) to download the latest release.
+* Download the latest Unity Package from the [Releases Page](https://gitlab.com/VRCFury/VRCFury/-/releases)
-* Extract the zip somewhere into your project's Assets folder (this is not a unity package file, so you can't just drag it in).
+* Drag the package into your project's Project tab (where the folders are) and click OK to import
 * If you are using just VRCFury because an artist said you needed if for their prefab:
   * You can stop here!
 You're done!
 Just follow their directions to add their prefab to your avatar, and VRC Fury will handle the rest.
   * Otherwise, read on to add your own behaviors and props.